 3. Pick Presents That Are Suitable For Sending

-If you’re still choosing which gifts to send, try and pick gifts that will travel well and are easy to pack and are not restricted in the country you are sending to.
-A number of items aren’t allowed to be sent with our couriers (restricted and prohibited items) so make sure you don’t buy these items to send.
+If you’re still choosing which gifts to send, try and pick gifts that will travel well and are easy to pack and are not restricted in the country you are sending them to.
+A number of items aren’t allowed to be sent with couriers (restricted and prohibited items) so make sure you don’t buy these items to send.
 If an item is restricted or prohibited, we suggest ordering it directly from the retailer and having it delivered directly to the receiver.

 4. Packing Your Christmas Presents

-It can also be tempting to add some festive decorations to the outside of your parcel but we’d advise against this.
-Tinsel, bows, ribbons etc, can get tangled up when the parcel is being processed by our couriers.
-If you want to decorate your parcel, we suggest using two boxes and to put your nicely decorated box in a larger plain box.
-Remember to use padding to protect your nicely decorated gift box.
+It can also be tempting to add some festive decorations to the outside of your parcel, but we’d advise against this.
+Tinsel, bows, ribbons etc, can get tangled up when the parcel is being processed by the couriers.
+If you want to decorate your parcel, we suggest using two boxes, and put your nicely decorated box in a larger plain box.
+Remember to use padding to protect your gift box.

 5. Sending Christmas Presents Abroad